andrey-shavelev/Juice/README.md

 You has to specify at least one service for each component registered in the container.
 A registration without services is considered incomplete and invalid.
 One component may be registered by several services.
 In contrast, you can not register two or more components by the same service in one container.
 This is not supported at the moment.

-#### Listing writeable keypaths that are used for the property injection

-You instruct the container to inject dependencies into properties by calling `injectDependency(into:)` or `injectOptionalDependency(into:)` method of the registration builder.

-All properties listed during component registration must be declared optional or implicitly unwrapped optional, and could not be private.

 ### Resolving a service

 When the container is built and ready, you can start resolving services from it.